A Down and Up Bow Tracker

 As I understand it, you simple requested a tracker as an automated way for MuseScore—or a plugin—to answer the following question:

-If a string player were to correctly play through a particular score to note number x, what is the direction of the string player's bow stoke at note x?
+If a string player were to correctly play through a particular score to note x, what is the direction of the string player's bow stoke at note x?

 This has nothing to do with artistry, pedagogy, tradition, style, or creating the perfect sounding performance or recording.
 It's just a way for the scorist to find they're "bow stroke bearing" in the score.